ESRI Collector for ArcGIS on Mesa 3 or Mesa 2 with Windows

 15 Sep 2020

 With the ESRI Collector for ArcGIS (Classic) for Windows software, it can be difficult to get the default “Integrated receiver” option in the settings to provide an accurate position.
-This setting uses the Location Services of Windows, which often fall back to giving a 400 ft accuracy from Wifi instead of from GPS.
-This is similar to as we describe for our Geode at the following web page.
+This setting uses the Location Services of Windows, which often fall back to giving a 400 ft accuracy from Wi-Fi instead of from GPS.
+For related information, see OS Location Services vs. Direct Connection to a GPS Receiver.

-Sometimes it can help to tap and hold on the bottom-left Start (Windows logo) button to select Device Manager then open Ports (COM & LPT) and/or Sensors for temporarily disabling then enabling the two u-Blox device drivers.
-Or it can help to RollBack to the previous version 2.30 of each of the u-Blox device drivers.
-Further details are provided at this web page.
+Sometimes it can help to tap and hold on the bottom-left Start (Windows logo) button to select Device Manager then open Ports (COM & LPT) and/or Sensors for temporarily disabling and then enabling the two u-Blox device drivers.
+Or it can help to rollback to the previous version 2.30 of each of the u-Blox device drivers.
+For additional details, see Internal GNSS driver options for Mesa 3 and Mesa 2 with Windows.

-Also as mentioned at that web page, if needing a more stable solution, then you could optionally switch to the generic Microsoft VCP (Virtual COM Port) driver by following these steps.
+For a more stable solution, you could switch to the generic Microsoft VCP (Virtual COM Port) driver by following these steps.

 - Go to the Action menu > Scan for hardware changes.
 This will assign and load a generic Microsoft “USB Serial adapter” driver to the u-Blox NEO M8 receiver instead under Ports (COM & LPT).